Bond ETF Meaning

 - US Treasury ETF – This type of ETFs includes the Treasury bonds issued by the US Government, these bear the minimum risk, and hence the returns are also minimized owning to this.

 - Treasury Inflation-Protected Securities ETF – As the name suggests, this ETF protects the investors from an increase in inflation.
-The principal value of the fund increases or decreases in line with the CPI, which means if the inflation shoots, so will the value of the fund.
+The principal value of the fund increases or decreases in line with the CPICPIThe Consumer Price Index (CPI) is a measure of the average price of a basket of regularly used consumer commodities compared to a base year.
+The CPI for the base year is 100, and this is the benchmark point., which means if the inflation shoots, so will the value of the fund.

 #2 – Corporate Bond ETF